-The Company assessed the aforementioned items and concluded the impacts to the Company's previouslyfiled financial statements were not material.
+The Company assessed the aforementioned items and concluded the impacts to the Company's previously-filed financial statements were not material.
 However, as of December 31, 2010, the Company is now utilizing a Monte Carlo valuation methodology to estimate the fair value of its Class A warrants and will continue to do so going forward.
 Additionally, the Company has corrected the cumulative impact of the aforementioned items in the six-month transition period ended December 31, 2010.
-The impact of these items is not material to the quarter or six-month transition period ended December 31, 2010.
-These corrections decreased the Company's net loss for the six-month transition period ended December 31, 2010 by approximately \$77,000 and also decreased the Company's shareholders' equity by \$349,000.
+The impact of these items is not material to the quarter or six-month transition period ended December 31, 2010 by approximately \$77,000 and also decreased the Company's shareholders' equity by \$349,000.